by Whiskas

 • Cereals

-• Meat and Animal Derivatives (including 4% Chicken in the Brown Kibbles)
+• Meat And Animal Derivatives (Including Chicken 4% In The Brown Kibbles*)

 • Vegetable Protein Extracts